 Permission Prompt Timing Strategies

 Effective push adoption hinges on precise orchestration of native browser dialogs.
-Modern rendering engines enforce strict invocation limits—typically one prompt per origin per session—making Permission Prompt Timing Strategies a foundational engineering requirement rather than a superficial UX layer.
+Modern rendering engines enforce strict invocation limits — typically one prompt per origin per browsing session for first-time users — making timing a foundational engineering requirement rather than a superficial UX layer.
 Misaligned timing triggers permanent browser-level blocking, while optimized scheduling aligns native dialogs with verified user intent, maximizing impression-to-acceptance ratios without violating platform throttling policies.

 Architectural Context for Prompt Timing